-Were you aware that 41% of Americans create New Year’s resolutions, yet only 9% believe they successfully adhere to them?
-This staggering 91% failure rate often stems from the way we establish our goals.
+Did you know that 41% of Americans make resolutions for the New Year, but only 9% think they follow through on them?
+This startling 91% failure rate frequently results from the way we set our objectives.

 Are Perfectionism and Procrastination Hindering Your Goal Achievement?